 When the parties reside in the same household, a “stay away” order is called an “exclusion order” because it excludes the respondent from the home.
 In deciding whether to grant an exclusion order, Courts often find it irrelevant who owns the home, whose name the lease is in, or who pays the rent or mortgage.

 Alternatively, an Order of Protection may merely order the respondent to refrain from assaulting, menacing, stalking, or harassing the alleged petitioner, without prohibiting contact.
 This is sometimes known in the Family Court as an order “on the usual terms and conditions”.

 A final order of protection is granted after a hearing (trial), or without a hearing on consent of both parties.
 A temporary order of protection can be issued to protect the petitioner until such time as a final order of protection is issued- or the case is withdrawn or dismissed.
 Final orders of protection are usually good for two years, unless there is an order on consent where the parties and the judge agree to a lesser period of time.
-If the Court finds “aggravating circumstances” (e.g. use of a weapon) it can issue an Order of Protection for up to 5 years.
+If the Court finds “aggravating circumstances” (e.g. use of a weapon) it can issue a Protection Order for up to 5 years.

-Until 2008, the Family Court’s power to grant orders of protection was limited to situations where the parties were either related to each other by blood or marriage, had children in common, or lived in the same household.
+Until 2008, the Family Court’s power to grant orders of protection was limited to situations where the parties were either related to each other through blood or marriage, had children in common, or lived in the same household.
 This has now been changed to include parties who have an “intimate relationship” with one another.
-The new law does not define what is meant by an “intimate relationship” and it case law is ongoing as to what is and is not considered to be an “intimate relationship”.
+The “new” law does not define what is meant by an “intimate relationship” and the case law continues to evolve as to what is and is not considered to be an “intimate relationship”.

-As part of the “one family – one court” initiative, cases involving allegations of domestic violence may be referred to special courts where all cases (such as a divorce or a criminal case) involving the same family are heard by one judge.
-In New York City these special courts (knownas “IDV parts”) have been set up in all 5 counties.
+As part of the “one family – one court” initiative, cases involving allegations of domestic violence may be referred to special courts where all cases,(such as a divorce or a criminal case) involving the same family are heard by the same judge.
+In New York City these special courts (known as “IDV parts”) have been set up in all 5 counties.
 My experience in these courts is limited largely to the Manhattan IDV Court, but from what I have seen IDV courts are much more likely to grant “family ACD’s” to the respondents than the regular Criminal Courts.

 Also by statute, Courts are required to consider proven incidents of domestic violence as a factor in deciding child custody or divorce cases.
 This provision does not apply where there has been an order of protection on consent and “without an admission of wrongdoing”.